 Coverage and Benefit Limits

-The most important point in comparing home warranty companies is to understand the level of coverage for each plan.
-Most companies will offer a home warranty just for systems, a warranty just for appliances, and a warranty that covers both (often known as a combo or hybrid plan).
+The most important point in comparing companies is to understand the level of coverage for each plan.
+Most companies will offer a plan just for systems, one for appliances, and one that covers both (often known as a combo or hybrid plan).
 Others may offer plans that cover both appliances and systems, but have different levels of coverage for a variety of prices.
 It’s important to have a detailed breakdown of covered systems, covered appliances, and specialty coverage (if applicable) to make sure the company suits your needs.
 Some companies also give you the option to build your own plan or purchase optional add-ons, based on the appliances and systems for which you need coverage.

 In addition to what is covered, home warranty companies should also explicitly list their exclusions, whether they be specific types of systems and appliances, certain parts, or certain events (e.g. accidents, improper maintenance, etc.).
 Most companies exclude roof leaks by default, so if you live in an area with a lot of rain, research companies that offer roof leak coverage as an add-on.